-SHAP values can be computed for individual observations.
-For example, the three panels in Figure 8 report the attributes that contributed the most to three randomly selected observations, one for each measure of director performance.
+It is also possible to compute features' SHAP values for individual observations.
+In Figure 6, we report the features that contributed the most to three randomly selected observations, one for each measure of director performance.
 For each, the "model output value" is the model's prediction for this specific observation (\hat{y}) , while the "base value" is the mean prediction across all observations.
-Features in red (blue)
+Features in red (blue) increase (decrease) the model's outcome, i.e. the individual prediction \hat{y} .
+The value of the attribute (x) is reported for each observation.
+The arrow's length for each attribute corresponds to its SHAP value (i.e. longer arrows represent more important attributes for this observation).
+For each observation, the difference between the model's output and the base value (mean prediction) is the sum of all features' SHAP values.